commercelayer/commercelayer-js-sdk/README.md

 ## Authentication

-All requests to Commerce Layer API must be authenticated with an OAuth bearer token.
+All requests to Commerce Layer API must be authenticated with an [OAuth2](https://oauth.net/2/) bearer token.
 Hence, before starting to use this SDK you need to get a valid access token.
 Check [our documentation](https://docs.commercelayer.io/api/authentication) for more information about the available authorization flows.

 > Feel free to use [Commerce Layer JS Auth](https://github.com/commercelayer/commercelayer-js-auth), a JavaScript library that helps you wrap our authentication API.